flox/flox/cli/flox/doc/flox-pull.md

 environment is synced.
 `-f` may only be specified in this case, forceably updating the environment locally even if there are local changes not reflected in the remote environment.
+`<owner>/<name>` may be specified in this case and will replace the environment with any environment.

 A remote environment may not support the architecture or operating system of the local system pulling the environment,